..

 What makes things worse is the enshittification of the internet.
 Generative AI has degraded our internet and consequently, we're becoming worse consumers and dumber too.
 Our habit of instantly gratifying our impulses has degraded our lives.

-The need for solitude Direct link to this section
+The need for solitude

 "To be alone was something unpleasant.
 But I was at the same time conscious of a slight insanity in my mood, and seemed to foresee my recovery."